 How can your restaurant cater to customers without getting to know them?
-The art of conversation can go great lengths to further strengthen the service your restaurant provides to customers.
+The art of conversation can go to great lengths to further strengthen the service your restaurant provides to customers.

 In doing so, train staff on essential matters on using conversations with customers to improve services.

 Harvard Business Review is one of the many publications to advise on this matter.
 When conversing with customers, remember to:

 - Use select words and phrases that encourage discussion (e.g., open-ended questions)

 - Avoid a “me-centric” approach — i.e., your viewpoint, your food preferences

 - Communicate the restaurant’s message and services to new clients